mtobesyajerry-sudo/law-firms1/HONEST_SYSTEM_CAPABILITIES.md

 ### What We're Selling

-We're selling a **digital compliance workspace** that replaces your paper files, spreadsheets, and scattered documents with an organized, secure, audit-ready system specifically designed for Tanzania law firm AML/CFT compliance.
+We're selling a **digital compliance workspace** with **basic security monitoring** that replaces your paper files, spreadsheets, and scattered documents with an organized, secure, audit-ready system specifically designed for Tanzania law firm AML/CFT compliance.

 ### What We're NOT Selling

 We're NOT selling:
 - Automated compliance that runs itself
 - Connections to government databases
-- Real-time monitoring and detection
+- Real-time transaction monitoring
 - Elimination of compliance staff needs
 - Enterprise-grade features at startup prices
+- 24/7 security operations center (SOC)
+- Active MFA enforcement (ready but not active)
+- Fully automated threat response

 ### Who Should Buy This